 Europe LiDAR Market Analysis by Mordor Intelligence

-The Europe LiDAR market size stands at USD 1.01 billion in 2025 and, at a 15.9% CAGR, is forecast to reach USD 2.13 billion by 2030.
+Europe LiDAR market size in 2026 is estimated at USD 1.17 billion, growing from 2025 value of USD 1.01 billion with 2031 projections showing USD 2.42 billion, growing at 15.62% CAGR over 2026-2031.
 Accelerated growth aligns with Euro-NCAP’s 2026 sensor-based safety mandates, EU-funded smart-city programs, and mandatory BIM Level 3 requirements that collectively reinforce LiDAR’s role in automotive, construction, and environmental monitoring.
 Market expansion also benefits from offshore wind-farm proliferation, where floating LiDAR systems now provide economically viable wind-resource assessments, and from rapid cost declines in solid-state sensors produced at automotive scale.
 Simultaneously, supply-chain diversification and the integration of advanced post-processing software shorten deployment cycles and widen applicability.
 Competitive intensity is rising as European incumbents face pricing pressure from Asian suppliers able to deliver automotive-qualified units in high volume, prompting strategic collaborations that bundle hardware, software, and lifecycle services for differentiation.

 Key Report Takeaways